gilzoide/godot-lua-pluginscript/README.md

 ## Non-goals
-- Provide calls to core Godot classes' methods via native method bindings `ptrcall`
+- Provide calls to all core Godot classes' methods via native method bindings
 - Support multithreading on the Lua side

 ## Script example
-This is an example of how a Lua script will look like.
+This is an example of how a Lua script looks like.
 There are comments regarding some design decisions, which may change during development.

 ```lua